-Like every 5 March since 1998, this Saturday marks the 2022 World Energy Efficiency Day.
+Like every 5 March since 1998, this Sunday marks the 2023 World Energy Efficiency Day.
 The initiative, which emerged in Austria during the First International Meeting on Energy Efficiency, aims to raise awareness of the need to reduce energy consumption through reasonable and sustainable energy use.
-In 2022, in the midst of the COVID-19 pandemic, it is more important than ever that we hold this World Energy Efficiency Day, as the fight against climate change and the health crisis require a shared roadmap.

 Contrary to what many people think, improving energy efficiency does not mean compromising our comfort and quality of life by decreasing our energy use on a day-to-day basis.
 Nothing could be further from the truth.
 Enhancing energy efficiency is based on optimising production processes and energy consumption,using renewable energy sources instead of fossil fuels and promoting responsible consumption and recycling, among other things.